Kuminoti/Dmath-Vectoranalysis-and-complex-Math/README.md

 The Vec3D class extends Vec2D to represent 3D vectors.
 It provides additional methods for vector operations in 3D space and supports Cartesian, spherical, and cylindrical coordinate systems.

 #### Constructors
-- Vec3D(float XYZ): Constructs a 3D vector in Cartesian coordinates with the same X and Y value.
+- Vec3D(double XYZ): Constructs a 3D vector in Cartesian coordinates with the same X and Y value.
-- Vec3D(float X, float Y, float Z): Constructs a 3D vector in Cartesian coordinates with the given X, Y, and Z components.
+- Vec3D(double X, double Y, double Z): Constructs a 3D vector in Cartesian coordinates with the given X, Y, and Z components.
-- Vec3D(float radius, float phi, float theta): Constructs a 3D vector in spherical coordinates with the given radius, phi, and theta.
+- Vec3D(double radius, double phi, double theta): Constructs a 3D vector in spherical coordinates with the given radius, phi, and theta.
-- Vec3D(float radius, float phi, float height): Constructs a 3D vector in cylindrical coordinates with the given radius, phi, and height.
+- Vec3D(double radius, double phi, double height): Constructs a 3D vector in cylindrical coordinates with the given radius, phi, and height.

 #### Methods
 - Methods inherited from Vec2D.